-She’s been in her current job for five years, but only planned to stay for two.
+She’s been in her current job for over five years, but only planned to stay for two.
 For Johnson, nannying was the obvious choice when she moved to the capital.

 “I grew up as a big sister and always enjoyed looking after the younger ones, so when I moved to London, I thought being a nanny sounded like a great job,” she says.

 It’s work that has eliminated her living costs and also made a huge difference to her London experience.

 “I earn enough to travel and live life to the full,” she says, although Johnson admits the hours can be long - an element of the role that puts people off.